This is the very first blog post on my blog. I think it is symbolic to write about the blog itself. More precisely, about its tech stack.

 For hosting I chose Netlify as I have had some experience with it already.
 If you don’t know, Netlify/GitHub pages are great options to host any website for free (you only pay for second-level domain name if you need it).
 Source code of the blog is hosted on my GitHub (this one is public but it can be private for free as well if you don’t feel like sharing source code of your website).

 With the described setup, you can simply start writing your blog in pure HTML with some CSS styles to give it nice looks, but there is simpler way.
 You can write your content in Markdown (or rich-text editor as I describe below) and have it converted to HTML/CSS site (SEO included) at build time.
 This conversion happens automatically in Netlify whenever you push to

-master branch of your GitHub repository.
+main branch of your GitHub repository.
 Netlify provides enough build minutes for free to rebuild your blog as often as you manage to write content.

 Note that in Hugo, you simply create posts as separate Markdown pages.
 Each page can have some properties (e.g., title, date of publication, authors, cover image, etc.) in so-called front matter which is nothing more than YAML/TOML config file embedded at the beginning of Markdown file.

 Static site generator of course needs to put your raw content into some nicely-looking webpage.
 Hugo has many themes, most of them are tailored for blogs (as is Hugo itself and probably most of the other static site generators, as well).
 However, I have also created photo gallery in Hugo (portfolio of artist/photographer, actually)—I will write about it soon.

 For my blog, I use the beautiful PaperMod theme which exactly fits my needs, because it is